| Title: | Imputation of Missing Data in Sequence Analysis |

 clustering made on the multiple imputed dataset.
 Can either be a dataframe or a matrix, where each row correspond to an observation and each column to a multiple imputed dataset |

-object containing the cluster to which each
+Returns a seqimp object containing the cluster to which each

 sequence in each imputed dataset belongs.
 Specifically, a column named